radiantearth/stac-spec/json-spec/json-spec.md

 JSON, etc), unusable data masks, satellite ephemeris data, etc. Some assets (like Landsat data) are represented by multiple files - all should be linked to.
 It is generally recommended that different processing levels or formats are not exhaustively listed in an
 `Item`, but instead are represented by related `Items` that are linked to, but the best practices around this are still emerging.
+Relative and absolute links are both allowed in the 'href' field.

 **provider** is an optional field that lists the name of the provider.
 This field will likely evolve a bit to be useful for querying and filtering, but for now is just the name.